About Us

 Kevin:

 Hello there!
-My name is Kevin Luk, and I've been fortunate enough to work as a film editor in the industry since 2015.
-Throughout my journey, I've had the privilege of being involved in some noteworthy projects, including actor/musician Guy Pearce's music video, and collaborating on the successful Neighbours web series Erinsborough High, which aired on Channel 5 in the UK and the 10 Network locally.
+My name is Kevin Luk, and I've worked as a film editor in the screen industry since 2015.
+Throughout my journey, I've had the privilege of being involved in some noteworthy projects, including actor/musician Guy Pearce's music video What Makes You Think (2018), collaborating on the successful Neighbours web series Erinsborough High (2019), which aired on Channel 5 in the UK and 10 Network locally.
+I received national award nominations for Best Editing for animated mini-series The Future of Everything (2023) and comedy short film Favourites (2024).

-Gaming has always been a passion of mine.
-Especially during the COVID pandemic when I found solace in exploring games as a medium for storytelling.
-I'm excited to bring my background in filmmaking to the realm of gaming, hoping to create emotional journeys for players, not unlike the impact of films have on their audience.
+Gaming has always been a passion of mine, especially during the COVID-19 pandemic when I found solace in exploring games as a medium for storytelling.
+I'm excited to bring my filmmaking background to the realm of gaming, hoping to create emotional journeys for players, not unlike the impact films have on their audience.

-My focus on game development is narrative design .
+My focus in game development is production management.

 Kevin: